Looking for great working holidays?

 You will need to attend a training course before you go.
 But the advantage of this is that they will also help you to secure a job in the location of your choice.
-TEFL schools run all over the world including Europe and Asia, so they world is your oyster with this option.
+TEFL schools run all over the world including Europe and Asia, so the world is your oyster with this option.

 A popular job, for those wishing to travel without devastating their bank balance, is bar work.
-It can be a great way for solo travelers to meet people, and the good time atmosphere also helps it feel not too much like work.
+It can be a great way for solo travelers to meet people, and a good time atmosphere also helps it feel not too much like work.

 Pay will depend on where you are working, but will usually equate to a living wage.
-Good places to land bar work include resorts popular with tourist from your country.
+Good places to land bar work include resorts popular with tourists from your country.
 Or well-known traveler haunts that have a regular turnover of people, due to them continuing on the next leg of their trip.

 The best paying job is usually that of a ski instructor.
-This entails teaching beginners and kids the basics of skiing for the most of the day.
+This entails teaching beginners and kids the basics of skiing for most of the day.
 Some people gravitate towards this because it also gives them time to use the slopes in between lessons.